 Being in a lying position is like floating in the air; while for the fetal position, they believed that souls should leave the earth the same way that they entered it.
 Whichever position the dead would be buried is totally upon the request of the person.
 By the way, not everyone can be buried the traditional way.
-There’s a few requirements, one of which is the person should die of natural causes.
+There are a few requirements, one of which is the person should die of natural causes.
 Syempre yung iba hindi ko na tanda.
 Huhu sareeh~

 During the wake, a number of chicken would be butchered as part of the ritual.
 Then in the morning of the ‘burial’, men will bring with them the empty coffin and temporary ladder (maybe to be used in the burial?).
 And at 1 PM, the burial time, that’s the time when they remove the dead body from his/her bed or chair, and wrap it in white cloth.
 The relatives carry the coffin first, and it is believed that any fluid coming from the dead body is a blessing: a sign of long and good life.
 People from the community would also carry/grab the coffin after the relatives’ turn to have their share of the blessing.
 The women and children doesn’t take part in the burial and are just left in Echo Valley to watch.